 - Less durable

-If you like the idea of having a table in camp, but you want to keep the bulk and cost to a minimum, the Portal Wide-N-Compact Table is an excellent option.
+If you like the idea of having a table in camp, but you want to keep the bulk and cost to a minimum, the Portal Quick Adjust Roll-Up Table is an excellent option.
 We like having the ability to adjust the height for standing or sitting, and this is one of the few tables that has independently-adjustable legs so you can level it on uneven terrain.
 The Portal’s medium size works well as a low side table between chairs for coffee or a game of dice.
 It’s also good for cooking if you don’t mind waiting to set up your stove until you’re done with food prep.
 We choose the Portal for trips where portability is important and we want a single table that can adapt to serve multiple purposes.

 GCI Compact Camp 20